PopovEvgeniy/magicswf/readme.txt

                                  Magic Swf

-       A simple tool for converting Adobe Flash movies to standalone movies This software was made by Popov Evgeniy Alekseyevich
+       A simple tool for converting an Adobe Flash movies to a standalone movies This software was made by Popov Evgeniy Alekseyevich

-                               Version 1.5.1
+                               Version 1.5.2

 System requirements